Obfuscated Quantum and Post-Quantum Cryptography: Results and Discussion

 In addition, we compared the performance and overhead of the combined QKD-PQC system.
 Table~\ref{tab:exe_QKD-PQC} compares the execution times, in seconds, of a standard (stand-alone) QKD system with OTP encryption with our new hybrid QKD-PQC system (with the same settings for the QKD part).
-To demonstrate the hybrid design in an experimental setting, we used the mapping table $f_{\text{Map}}$, where the four possibilities of identifier $\rightarrow$ IS are:~$00 \rightarrow (\text{OTP, AES})$, $01 \rightarrow (\text{AES, OTP})$, $10 \rightarrow (\text{OTP, PQ}_\text{Enc})$ and~$11 \rightarrow (\text{PQ}_\text{Enc}, \text{OTP})$.
+To demonstrate the hybrid design in an experimental setting, we first used the mapping table $f_{\text{Map}}$, where the four possibilities of identifier $\rightarrow$ IS are:~$00 \rightarrow (\text{OTP, AES})$, $01 \rightarrow (\text{AES, OTP})$, $10 \rightarrow (\text{OTP, PQ}_\text{Enc})$ and~$11 \rightarrow (\text{PQ}_\text{Enc}, \text{OTP})$.
 This determines $n=2$ and $\hat N_{obs} =2$, which sets the number of instruction sequences to be~$2^{\hat N_{obs}} = 4$, resulting in the consumption of~2 bits of PSK per cycle to communicate one of the four configuration choices.
 For AES, we set the symmetric key, $N_{\text{AES}} =256$~bits.
 The execution times for each codeblock were recorded over 10 runs and the mean and standard deviations were computed.
-A stable SKR of $298\pm59$ bits/s was observed and a QBER of $0.0745\pm0.0047$.
+A stable SKR of $580\pm59$ bits/s was observed and a QBER of $0.0745\pm0.0047$.
 The increase in time in the codeblocks from `Synchronization' to `Error Correction' is due to the fact that we perform an additional AES encryption-decryption of classical information in the post-processing step.
-As can be seen, by the comparison of total times, there is approximately 5.8\% overhead on Alice's side and 5.4\% overhead on Bob's side in execution times in our combined QKD-PQC system compared to a standard QKD with OTP encryption.
-Assuming that a mapping table $f_{\text{Map}}$ is constructed such that, on average asymptotically, an IS contains $n/2$ encryption-decryptions with OTP, $n/2$ with AES and $n/2$ with PQC, the execution time will increase by approximately a factor of $n/2$.
+As can be seen, by the comparison of total times, there is approximately 3.19 times overhead on Alice's side and 4.99 times overhead on Bob's side in execution times in our combined QKD-PQC system compared to a standard QKD with OTP encryption.
+Assuming that a mapping table $f_{\text{Map}}$ is constructed such that, on average asymptotically, an IS contains $n/2$ encryption-decryptions with OTP, $n/2$ with AES and $n/2$ with PQC, the execution time for that IS will increase by approximately a factor of $n/2$.
+This can be seen better from Fig.~\ref{fig:n_six} where additional PQC is sequences (up to 6) are included in the calculation.
+For simplicity in this figure, we have adopted $n=\hat{N}_{obs}$ for all experiments.
+We will not breakdown the detailed subset of times within the total execution time for these additional experiments as we have done in Table~\ref{tab:exe_QKD-PQC} for $n=\hat{N}_{obs}=2$, suffice to say that similar scaled trends were observed for these additional times.
+Without considering any optimization techniques, such as parallelization of computations, Fig.~\ref{fig:n_six} demonstrates that large values of $n$ and $\hat{N}_{obs}$ can be executed on standard computing platforms on timescales smaller than the time to collect the necessary quantum signals for QKD delivery (in most scenarios).